Nonperturbative Parameters of Inclusive $\Lambda_b$ Decays from Small Velocity Sum Rules: Background

 where $h_{\alpha\beta}^{(\text{OPE})}$ represents the analytic continuation of the OPE result to the semileptonic cut.
 On the right-hand side $w_{i}=1/i\,\operatorname{Disc}\,h_{i}=2\operatorname{Im}h_{i}$ appears as the discontinuity of the tensor $h_{i}$ across the cut.
 The OPE is therefore expected to capture the moments of the hadronic structure tensor, encoding averaged information about the nonperturbative contributions of the hadronic states.

-To systematically organize the moments of the hadronic structure tensor, we adopt the following notation.
+To systematically organize the moments of the hadronic structure tensor, we use the following notation.
 We denote the $n$-th moment of a given combination of coefficients in the structure tensor as

 where $\Gamma_{1}$ and $\Gamma_2$ are the Dirac structures of the inserted currents (e.g., vector or axial-vector), and $a^{\alpha\beta}$ is projector $a^{\alpha\beta}=s^{\alpha\beta}$ or $a^{\alpha\beta}=t^{\alpha\beta}$, defined in Eq.~\eqref{Eq:Projectors}.
 For example, the $n$-th moment that includes the spatial components of the axial-vector currents we have